gmvi/Boop.nvim/README.md

 :let g:Boop_default_action = 'pad:visual'
 ```

-Using the default keybinds, Ctrl-B will open the Boop scratchpad from normal
+Using the default keybinds, Ctrl-B will open the Boop scratchpad from normal mode.
-mode.
-Pressing Ctrl-B within this scratch which runs a boop script on the entire scratch pad (or any
+Pressing Ctrl-B within this scratch runs a boop script on the entire scratch pad (or any
 file).
 In visual mode, Ctrl-B will similarly populate your Vim command line
 with `:'<,'>Boop `, which will run a boop script on only the current selection
 (once, not linewise).